PromQL Quick Start¶

 Returning Multiple Results from a Single Query¶

-Sometimes it is necessary to return multiple results from a single PromQL query.
+Sometimes, it is necessary to return multiple results from a single PromQL query.
 This can be achieved using the or operator.
-For example, the following query returns all time series named metric1
+For example, the following query will return all time series with the names metric1, metric2, and metric3:

-MetricsQL simplifies the process of returning multiple results—just list them in ()
+MetricsQL simplifies the process of returning multiple results by simply listing them in ():

-Note: Any PromQL expression can be used instead of metric names.
+Note that any PromQL expression can be placed there, not just metric names.

 Conclusion¶